darrenpunk/Complete-Transfers-Uploader/ODOO_MIGRATION_PLAN.md

    ```

 3. **Frontend URL Updates**:
-   - Change from GCS URLs to Odoo content URLs
+   - Change from Dropbox URLs to Odoo content URLs
    - Update `UploadTool.tsx` to use new endpoint
    - Update preview URLs to point to `/web/content/{id}`